Last updated August 11th, 2021.

-How do you trade stocks in Hong Kong as a foreigner?
-A lot of people do it through a brokerage account based in their home country.
-Yet brokers often charge substantial fees for international trades.
+People typically buy foreign stocks through a brokerage account based in their home country.
+The problem is: brokers charge substantial fees for international trades.

 Why Trade Stocks in Hong Kong?

 For example, Starbucks and Intel are both listed in the US.
-They’re also in Hong Kong though.
-A listing on the Hong Kong Stock Exchange lets these businesses raise more capital from investors based in Asia.
+But they’re listed in Hong Kong as well.
+Having a secondary listing on the Hong Kong Stock Exchange lets these businesses easily raise funds from investors who are based in Asia.

-Opening a Hong Kong Brokerage Account
+Best Ways to Open a Hong Kong Brokerage Account

 Boom Securities is a brokerage in Hong Kong which lets foreigners, including US citizens, open an account with relative ease.
-The process can started online, and afterwards, you’ll have to mail them some documents.
+The process can started online, and afterwards, you will have to mail them some documents.